alphabill-org/alphabill/docs/transactions.md

-Note that an [Add Fee Credit](#add-fee-credit) transaction must be executed on the target partition after each [Transfer to Fee Credit](#transfer-to-fee-credit) transaction, because the *TargetUnitBacklink* attribute in this transaction contains the backlink to the last [Add Fee Credit](#add-fee-credit) transaction.
+Note that an [Add Fee Credit](#add-fee-credit) transaction must be executed on the target partition after each [Transfer to Fee Credit](#transfer-to-fee-credit) transaction, to notify the target partition of the new credit.

 *TransactionOrder*.*FeeProof* = `null`\
 *TransactionOrder*.*Payload*.*Type* = "transFC"\